dyanakie/Love-Manager/README.md

 # Features

-+User login/register
+- User login/register
-+Equip/Unequip Items
+- Equip/Unequip Items
-+Random girls
+- Random girls
-+Leveling up
+- Leveling up

+#Install Instructions

+Just clone the repo.You can find the database lovemanager.sql with the build code.Just paste it and build your DB.Play!